algorandfoundation/beaker/docs/source/migration.rst

    instead of implementing ``def evaluate(self)``.
 3. A dictionary of template variable name and types is passed instead of instantiating ``beaker.TemplateVariable`` for each variable.
 4. The template variables are provided as arguments to the evaluation function.
+The function can omit these arguments if they are not used.

 Precompiled
 -----------